 For BLM Foundation, those relationships began 9 years ago with organizers who had a vision—and that same vision has carried the organization to incredible heights.
 Today, those organizers, our board members, continue to push the envelope with their expansive collective experience combating anti-Black violence while creating space for Black imagination and innovation.

 BLM Foundation is charting new horizons for Black joy and Black liberation.
 As we do so, we want to ensure you know the incredible board members who have committed their lives to this mission.
-Meet D’Zhane Parker, Cicley Gay, and Shalomyah Bowers below!
+Meet D’Zhane Parker and Cicley Gay below!

 D’Zhane Parker